 It turns out that the performance of such a scheme cannot be directly captured by single-letter information quantities.
 This is because the state information, given by the channel outputs of all the previous blocks, keeps accumulating, leading to a different joint distribution of the random variables in each block.
 We address this issue by constraining the distributions used in the second phase (Definition \ref{def:joint_dist}) so that in every block, all the sequences follow a stationary joint distribution.
 This results in a first-order stationary Markov process of the sequences across blocks.

-The rest of paper is organized as follows.
-In Section \ref{sec:problem}, we define the problem formally and state the main result of the paper, an achievable rate region for BC with generalized feedback.
-We give an outline of the proof of the coding theorem in Section \ref{sec:coding_scheme}.
+The rest of the paper is organized as follows.
+In Section \ref{sec:problem}, we define the problem formally and state the main result, an achievable rate region for BC with generalized feedback.
+We outline the proof of the coding theorem in Section \ref{sec:coding_scheme}.
 In Section \ref{sec:example}, we use the proposed region to compute achievable rates for the AWGN BC with noisy feedback.
 We also compare our region with the one proposed by Shayevitz and Wigger.
-The formal proof of the coding theorem is given in Section \ref{sec:proof}, and Section \ref{sec:conc} concludes the paper.
+The formal proof of the coding theorem is given in Section \ref{sec:proof}.
+Section \ref{sec:conc} concludes the paper.